 Foreign Language Crossword Puzzles

 What is nice about these online puzzles is that you can use a tool such as Google Translate to transform the page into English.
 Use that to read directions and get a feel for the puzzle if you're not very fluent yet.
-However, the translators won't affect the puzzle itself.
+The translating tool won't affect the puzzle itself.
 Plus, you have to remember to type the words in the language given or the answer's wrong.

 - Crucigramas: El Pais is Spain's most-read newspaper and their website offers a daily crucigrama.
 This Spanish version of the crossword is fun and definitely a challenge, no matter how fluent you are.

 - Kreuzworträtsel: How's your German?
 Put it to the test by playing the daily Kreuzworträtsel from Hamburg's evening newspaper, Hamburger Abendblatts.
-It's a very interesting grid that's a puzzle in itself, but it sure does look like fun.
+It's a very interesting grid that's a puzzle in itself.